Monash University

 Monash University (/ˈmɒnæʃ/) is a public research university based in Melbourne, Victoria, Australia.
-Named after World War I general Sir John Monash, it was founded in 1958 and is the second oldest university in the state.
+Named after World War I general Sir John Monash, it was founded in 1958.
 The university has a number of campuses, four of which are in Victoria (Clayton, Caulfield, Peninsula, and Parkville), one in Malaysia and another one in Indonesia.
-Monash also owns land (3.6 hectares) in Notting Hill, opposite its Clayton campus.
-Monash has a research and teaching centre in Prato, Italy, a graduate research school in Mumbai, India and graduate schools in Suzhou, China and Tangerang, Indonesia.
-Courses are also delivered at other locations, including South Africa.
+Monash has a research and teaching centre in Prato, Italy, a graduate research school in Mumbai, India, and graduate schools in Suzhou, China, and Tangerang, Indonesia.

-Monash is home to major research facilities, including the Monash Law School, the Australian Synchrotron, the Monash Science Technology Research and Innovation Precinct (STRIP), the Australian Stem Cell Centre, Victorian College of Pharmacy, and 100 research centres and 17 co-operative research centres.
-In 2019, its total revenue was over $2.72 billion (AUD), with external research income around $462 million.
+Monash hosts a number of research facilities, including the Monash Law School, the Australian Synchrotron, the Monash Science Technology Research and Innovation Precinct (STRIP), the Australian Stem Cell Centre, Victorian College of Pharmacy, and 100 research centres and 17 co-operative research centres.
+In 2019, its revenue was over $2.72 billion (AUD), with external research income around $462 million.
 In 2019, Monash enrolled over 55,000 undergraduate and over 25,000 postgraduate students.

 Monash is a member of Australia's Group of Eight research universities, a member of the ASAIHL, and is the only Australian member of the M8 Alliance of Academic Health Centers, Universities and National Academies.
-Monash is one of the Australian universities to be ranked in the École des Mines de Paris (Mines ParisTech) ranking on the basis of the number of alumni listed among CEOs in the 500 largest worldwide companies.
+It is one of the Australian universities ranked in the École des Mines de Paris (Mines ParisTech) ranking on the basis of the number of alumni listed among CEOs in the 500 largest worldwide companies.